 But terrible dialogue aside, the ultimate penalty is you presenting yourself in a negative light and not getting a job offer, and having you both feel like the whole exercise was a colossal waste of time.

 Now, think about your teen and their college search experience.
 They say they want to go to a big university here and an outstanding college there, but are they putting in the work to make it a reality, or is it just lip service?
+How many colleges are actually on their list to apply to?

 A recent study suggests that visiting a college can in fact boost teens’ admissions chances.
 If it’s doable for your family, it’s a great idea to visit both to get a sense of what student life is really like at a university and to show your student’s interest in attending.